Time Trial Rules and Regulations

 This should be roadworthy.
 Triathlon bars with forearm supports, and equivalents, may be used.
 A solid disc wheel may be used at the rear of your bike, but must not be fitted as the front wheel.
 Spoked and composite spoked (tri-spoked) wheels may be used.
 Use of breakable vessels for food or drinks is prohibited.

 The Club recommend that a working rear light, either flashing or constant, is fitted to the machine in a position clearly visible to following road users and is active whilst the machine is in use.
-Please not this especially important on events run on the A483, north of Welshpool (Welshpool 10) where the Police have asked that riders use lights.
+Please note this especially important on events run on the A483, north of Welshpool (Welshpool 10) where the Police have asked that riders use lights.
 On nights of poor visibility you may wish to consider using a front light

 Observance of the Law

-All competitors in or the vicinity of the event must:
+All competitors in or near the vicinity of the event must:

 Observe the Highway Code and the law.